+'''

 type =

 (attribute type { text },

 param)

 | anonymous-datatype

+'''

 If no type is specified for a variable, parameter or property, the type used is the XPath type of the selected value (string, number, boolean or node-set).
-Properties and parameters are not to be set to node-sets; if the selected value is a node-set, then it is converted to a string using a mechanism identical to that of the string() function described in section 4.2 of W3C XPath 1.0.
-Parameters are not permitted to be set to numbers or booleans; if the selected value is a number or boolean, the string value of that number or boolean is used as the selected value instead.
+Properties and parameters are not to be set to node-sets; if the selected value is a node-set, then it must be converted to a string using a mechanism identical to that of the string() function described in section 4.2 of W3C XPath 1.0.
+Parameters are not permitted to be set to numbers or booleans; if the selected value is a number or boolean, then the string value of that number or boolean is used as the selected value instead.

-The t{ype} attribute specifies a datatype by name.
-The value of a t{ype} attribute is a qualified name.
-If no prefix is specified then the Namespace IRI of the qualified name is that given in the ns attribute of the element on which the t{ype} attribute occurs or the nearest ancestor element that has a ns attribute, if there is one, or no Namespace IRI if there is not one.
+The $t{ype}$ attribute specifies a datatype by name.
+The value of a $t{ype}$ attribute is a qualified name.
+If no prefix is specified then the Namespace IRI of the qualified name is that given in the ns attribute of the element on which the $t{ype}$ attribute occurs or the nearest ancestor element that has a ns attribute, if there is one, or no Namespace IRI if there is not one.

-The expanded qualified name given by the t{ype} attribute has to match the expanded qualified name of a datatype that the processor has encountered in its processing of the Extensible Datatypes instance, either directly or through inclusion.
+The expanded qualified name given by the $t{ype}$ attribute has to match the expanded qualified name of a datatype.